-Also, some of the reviews don’t come across quite right from Goodreads – some kind of techno-babble going wrong somewhere.
-You can always click on the books to be redirected to the original on Goodreads (you don’t need to be a member): then you can access other people’s reviews and the blurb and the many versions of the synopsii I left out.
+You can click on any title to be redirected to the original on Goodreads (you don’t need to be a member): then you can access other people’s reviews and the blurb and the many versions of the synopsii I left out.
 And if you make it through all of this, the graceful Margot likes grasses, insects and snails, but don’t feed her bread.

 My rating: 5 of 5 stars